varchugov/hh-gowork/front/README.md

-# Getting Started with Create React App and Redux
+# Getting Started with React Redux App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.